Nimrod

 Biblical and non-biblical traditions identify Nimrod as the ruler associated with the Tower of Babel; Jewish, Christian, and Islamic accounts variously portray him as a tyrant who led its builders, turned people from God, and opposed Abraham, even attempting unsuccessfully to kill him by fire.
-Over time, legends identified him with other figures like Amraphel, Ninus, or Zoroaster, and credited him with innovations such as wearing the first crown and introducing idolatry.
+Over time, legends identified him with other figures like Amraphel, Ninus, Zahhak or Zoroaster, and credited him with innovations such as wearing the first crown and introducing idolatry.

-There is no direct evidence that Nimrod was an actual person in any of the non-biblical historic records, registers, or king lists (including the Mesopotamian ones, which are considered older than the biblical record).
+There is no direct evidence that Nimrod was an actual person in any of the non-biblical historic records, registers, or king lists (including the Mesopotamian ones, which are older than the biblical record).
 Historians have failed to match Nimrod with any historically attested figure, or to find any historical, linguistic or genetic link between the Sumerian and Semitic Mesopotamians and the distant and later emerging Kingdom of Kush in modern Sudan.
 Yigal Levin suggested that the biblical Nimrod was inspired by one of the exclusively Mesopotamian historical figures, Naram-Sin of Akkad, grandson of Sargon, and other scholars have attempted to attribute the inspiration behind Nimrod to one or more Assyrian, Akkadian or Babylonian kings, or to the Assyro-Babylonian god Ninurta.

 During the more recent Islamic era, several sites of ruins in the Middle East have been named after Nimrod.
 He appeared in Dante’s Divine Comedy as a chained giant.
-In modern slang, a nimrod is a synonym for a fool.
+In modern North American English slang, a "nimrod” is a synonym for a fool.

 Biblical account

 Pieter Bruegel's The Tower of Babel depicts a traditional Nimrod inspecting stonemasons.

 The first biblical mention of Nimrod is in the Generations of Noah.
-He is described as the son of Cush, grandson of Ham, and great-grandson of Noah; and as "a mighty one in the earth" and "a mighty hunter before the Lord".
+He is described as the son of Cush, grandson of Ham, and great-grandson of Noah; and as "a mighty one in the earth" and "a mighty hunter before the Lᴏʀᴅ".
 This is repeated in 1 Chronicles 1:10, and the "Land of Nimrod" is mentioned as a synonym for Assyria or Mesopotamia in Micah 5:6: